 The time for hard drives is nearly over, with replacements such as solid state drives being the storage solution of choice for today’s tech-savvy consumer.

 But why is this and what are the differences?

-What are the differences between an SSD and an HDD?
+The differences between an SSD and an HDD

-It is noteworthy that SSDs are not subject to the physical limitations of HDDs.
-Hard disks are round (like a CD) and data stored inside the circle is therefore retrieved at slower speeds than data stored at the outer edge.
-However for SSDs, access is simultaneous across the entire drive.
-In addition, disk performance suffers from data fragmentation, whereas SSD performance is only marginally affected, even for non-contiguous data.
+Due to hard disks being round (like a CD), any data that is stored inside the circle is retrieved at slower speeds than data stored at the outer edge.
+However, for SSDs, access is simultaneous across the entire drive.
+In addition, HDD disk performance can suffer from data fragmentation, whereas SSD performance is only marginally affected, even for non-contiguous data.
 This makes SSDs about 10 times faster than a 7200RPM hard drive.